Director: Carl E. Cerniglia, Ph.D.

 Office of Women’s Health Projects

-- Evaluate differences in mode-of-cellular toxicity associated with vaginal epithelial cells induced by various graphene nanoparticles as potential vaginal drug-delivery vehicles.
+- Evaluate differences in mode of cellular toxicity to vaginal epithelial cells induced by various graphene nanoparticles as potential vaginal drug-delivery vehicles.

-- Characterize the efflux pump activities—cellular function contributing to antibiotic resistance—in bacteria associated with diseases of the urinary tract.
-This research will also investigate the genetic interactions involved in efflux pump regulation.
+- Characterize the efflux pump activities of cellular function contributing to antibiotic resistance in bacteria associated with diseases of the urinary tract.

-- Continue analysis of the mechanism of fluoroquinolone (a commonly prescribed group of antibiotics) break down by drug-resistant bacteria from wastewater.
+- Continue analysis of the mechanism of fluoroquinolone breakdown by drug-resistant bacteria from wastewater.

 - Continue analysis of the mechanism behind the bacterial degradation of BP crude oil by analyzing and utilizing a broad range of data sources.